Easy Ways to Get Get Your Car Hurricane-Ready

 1. Document Everything

-Before a storm or hurricane heads your way, verify your automobile insurance policy coverage and ask your insurance agent what documentation they will require to file a claim post-storm.
+Before a storm heads your way, one way to get your car hurricane-ready is to verify your automobile insurance policy coverage and ask your insurance agent what documentation they will require to file a claim post-storm.
 Then, get your car’s paperwork together, including insurance card, registration, owner manual, service records, and photos.
 Store these in a safe, watertight place, such as a Ziploc bag.

 2. Check It Out